boschglobal/dse.fmi/doc/content/apis/fmi/fmimodelc/index.md

+## default_log

+Default logging function in case the FMU caller does not provide any logger.

+## fmi2SetReal

+Set values for the provided list of value references and values.

+### Parameters

+c (fmi2Component*)
+: An FmuInstanceData object representing an instance of this FMU.

+vr (fmi2ValueReference[])
+: List of value references to set.

+nvr (int)
+: The number of value references to set.

+value (fmi2Real[])
+: Storage for the values to be set.

+### Returns

+fmi2OK (fmi2Status)
+: The requested variables have been set (where available).

 ## fmi2Instantiate

-Create an instance of this FMU, allocate/initialise a Fmu2InstanceData object which should be used for subsequent calls to FMI methods (as parameter `fmi2Component c`).
+Create an instance of this FMU, allocate/initialise a FmuInstanceData object which should be used for subsequent calls to FMI methods (as parameter `fmi2Component c`).